 16. SantaCon — worldwide

-SantaCon began in San Francisco, with people parading in Santa Claus or other Christmas costumes, but has spread to 52 countries, according to its website.
-This year will mark the 23rd anniversary of the event that some call a giant pub crawl with a strict dress code and other mandates.
-Check the website before you attend.
+SantaCon began in San Francisco in 1994, with people parading in Santa Claus or other Christmas costumes, but has spread to numerous countries, according to its website.
+The event is an adults-only gathering and/or parade of men and women dressed as Santa.
+There’s a strict dress code and other mandates, so be sure to check websites before you plan to attend.

 17. Christmas — Japan

-There are a host of KFC stores — yes, the Colonel’s chicken — in Japan.
-If you’re in Japan on Christmas Eve, expect to see long lines of patrons waiting to pick up some of the fried chicken.
+There is a host of KFC stores — yes, the Kentucky Colonel’s chicken — in Japan.
+If you’re in Japan on Christmas Eve, expect to see long lines of patrons waiting to pick up KFC fried chicken.
 Visiting the Colonel’s restaurants and feasting on the all-American food became a Christmas tradition sometime in the 1970s.

 18. Christmas — Austria, Germany, Hungary and other nations

 And you thought coal in the stocking was bad!
-Consider that naughty children in Austria, Bavaria, Romania and elsewhere face Krampus.
+Consider that naughty children in Austria, Bavaria, Romania and elsewhere face the foreboding figure of Krampus.
 According to lore, during the Christmas season this half-goat, half-demon beast whips naughty children with chains or rope and drags them away.
 Sound scary?
 It is, and people dress up as Krampus and roam the streets to scare kids straight.

 19. New Year — Scotland